Bible Study, Prayer, and Homily Resources

 by Fr.
 Tommy Lane

 Our readings from Sacred Scripture today are beautiful descriptions of the Passion of Jesus.
 John the Beloved Disciple left us the Gospel account (John 18:1-19:42).
 He was the only apostle that went with the women to the cross on Calvary when all the other apostles fled.
-The first reading is from a text in the prophet Isaiah (Isa 52:13-53:12) from about six centuries before Christ.
+The first reading is from a passage in the prophet Isaiah (Isa 52:13-53:12).
 It is so accurate a prophecy of a servant’s sufferings, which we see as Jesus’ Passion, that it has been called a miracle in the Old Testament literature (Anderson, A Critical Introduction to the Old Testament p118).

-Again and again, the text in Isaiah tells us of the sufferings of the servant, Christ:
+Again and again, the text in Isaiah tells us of the sufferings of the servant, Jesus:

 So marred was his look beyond that of